1. Home

 • Emergency medical/dental visit with a parent/guardian note

-• The Principal or designated representative will not excuse routine medical/dental appointments or other non-emergency events that can be scheduled after school.
+• The Principal or designated representative may not excuse routine medical/dental appointments or other non-emergency events that can be scheduled after school.

 Students who are absent from school are responsible for completing any class and homework missed.
 Teachers will allow students a minimum of two days to make up each day of missed work.
 At the end of each quarter, the Principal will convene an Attendance Appeal Board to hear parent/guardian appeals.
 Daily attendance calls will be made to the parent/guardian of absent students.